We use cookies.

 Implementation of research results:

-Experimental schemes developed and verified by the laboratory staff for studying the velocity sensitivity of the strength characteristics of layered composite materials based on carbon fiber and a polymer binder were used in the course of contractual work with enterprises of the UEC (Central Institute of Aviation Motors named after PI Baranov (CIAM) Moscow, JSC " UEC-Aviadvigatel " Perm, PJSC" UEC-SATURN " Rybinsk) in order to determine the rate dependences of the strength characteristics of a number of composite materials in the framework of the development of a new generation domestic aircraft engine PD-14.
-On December 15, 2020, the first flight of the MC-21310 aircraft with the domestic PD-14 engine took place.
-In connection with this significant event, a letter was sent to Anatoly Mikhailovich Bragov, head of the dynamic testing laboratory of the Research Institute for Mechanics of NNSU, from the General Designer of JSC UEC-Aviadvigatel, Corresponding Member of the Russian Academy of Sciences, A.A.
-Inozemtsev, in which he thanked the staff of the Research Institute for Mechanics of NNSU for participation in the PD-14 Program, “for selfless work, professionalism and dedication to the interests of the Russian aviation industry”.
+Experimental schemes for the research of the velocity sensitivity of the strength characteristics of layered composite materials based on carbon fiber and a polymer binding agent developed and verified by the Laboratory were used to complete works pursuant to commercial contracts with the United Engine Corporation (CIAM – Central Institute of Aviation Motors (Moscow), «UEC–Aviadvigatel» JSC (Perm), «UEC–SATURN» PJSC (Rybinsk) to determine velocity dependencies of the characteristics of strength for a number of composite materials as part of the development of PD–14, a next-generation Russian aircraft engine.
+On 15 December 2020, the Irkut MC–21 with Russian PD-14 engines made its maiden flight.
+After the flight, Anatoliy M. Bragov, chair of the Laboratory of Dynamic Testing of the Research Institute of Mechanics of Nizhniy Novgorod State University, received a letter from Alexandr A. Inozemtsev, chief designer of «UEC–Aviadvigatel», a corresponding member of the Russian Academy of Sciences, in which he thanked the team of the Research Institute of Mechanics of Nizhniy Novgorod State University for their participation in the PD-14 program, «for dedicated work, professionalism and devotion to the interests of the Russian aircraft industry».

 Education and retraining of personnel:

-During the existence of the laboratory:
+Over the course of the existence of the Laboratory:

 Infrastructure transformations: